Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![Multiple Script](./images/multiple_script.png)

 # Introduction to Data types
-In JavaScript and also other programming languages there are different kinds of data types.
-The following are JavaScript primitive data types:_String, Number, Boolean, undefined, Null_ and _Symbol_.
+In JavaScript and also other programming languages, there are different kinds of data types.
+The following are JavaScript primitive data types:_String, Number, Boolean, undefined, Null_, and _Symbol_.
 ## Number

     - Integer: Integer(negative, zero and positive) numbers